cstanze/cstanze/README.md

-# Hey!
-So, you're viewing my profile... heres some info about me.
+## Hiya there 👋

+I'm human.
+I breathe, I eat, I sleep.
+Most importantly, I code ⚡️

 ### 🔭 What am I working on?

-I've got a Discord-StackOverflow hybrid in the works.
-As soon as I get a PC, I'll be doing lots and lots of game development.
+I'm doing solo work on a language compiler for my very own language!
+As soon as I get a better PC, I'll also be doing lots of game development.

 ### 🌱 Ok, what are you learning?

 Aren't we all still learning?
-But on a more serious note, I'm learning react native and still learning Objective-C as I continue making tweaks.

 ### 👯 Cool, who do you want to collab with?

-I'm currently working with a team on a next level Discord-StackOverflow hybrid.
-The [Helselia Team](https://github.com/Helselia) is comprised of tweak developers, designers, bot developers, and me!
+I'm currently not working with anybody and I don't have anything planned.

 ### 🤔 So, are you looking for help?

 Actually, yeah I am!
-If anyone has some React Native tips or Objective-C tips, I'd love to hear them!
+If anyone has some LLVM or C++ development tips, I'd love to hear them!

-### 💬 Ask me about...
-Almost anything JavaScript related.
-I'm really great at JavaScript so I *might* be able to answer your question!

-### What are your github and general code stats?
+### 📊 Weekly development breakdown

 You can find them here:

 <!--START_SECTION:waka-->